 How do I protect my Chromebook from malware?

 Chromebook protects itself from most malware thanks to its inbuilt antivirus software and threat prevention features.
-If you are worried about phishing or spyware threats, you can purchase and install third-party antivirus software.
+If you are worried about phishing or spyware threats, you can purchase and install third-party malware protection for Chromebook.

 Summary – Do Google Chromebooks need antivirus protection?